ppssphysics/UCI_HAR_CourseProject/CodeBook.md

 # Code Book for cleaning accelerometer dataset

-Explaining actions taken to clean data set implemented in R script "run_analysis.R" To run the script: source("run_analysis.R")
+This is the code book that explains the actions taken to clean the data collected from the accelerometers from the Samsung Galaxy S smartphone based on the Coursera "Getting and Cleaning Data" Course Project requirements.

-Steps are numbered identically to steps performed in the run_analysis.R script.
+The R script used to produced the cleaning and final output tidy data set UCI_HAR_Dataset_Tidy.txt is "run_analysis.R".
+The steps is this code book are numbered identically to steps performed in the run_analysis.R script.
+To run the script: source("run_analysis.R")

 ## 1. Prepare working directory